profile photograph Katie Dray

 • Exploring the effects of perceived social support and stress on recovery from skin barrier disruption..
 Researcher(s): Mr Matthew Cunliffe.
 Supervisor(s): Dr Katie Dray, Dr Mark Uphill.
 [Postgraduate Research Project]

-I am currently a BASES accredited Sport & Exercise Scientist and Chartered Psychologist with the BPS.
-I am also a Senior Fellow of the Higher Education Academy and much of my external activities are related to the development of learning and teaching practices to support coaches and students within the sport sciences more broadly.
+I am currently a CASES accredited Sport & Exercise Scientist (pedagogy) and Chartered Psychologist with the BPS.
+I am also a Senior Fellow of the Higher Education Academy and I work with a number of organisations externally to support the development of Learning and Teaching in Sport & Exercise including the CASES HE endorsement group and the CASES committee for Learning and Teaching Enhancement.
+I also work closely with a number of local projects aimed at getting more women and girls into coaching.